jielu-ibm/ibmppl/docs/gShell/gShellv2_APIs.md

 - To close a store, we use "close".
 It removes the store from memory, so that we have more memory to process other graphs.
-Or, we can issue "close_all" to close all opened graphs.
-So, the memory is released.
+Or, we can issue "close_all" to close all opened graphs in order to release memory.
 It is suggested to issue such commands time by time to make the memory free.
 Note that gShell can capture `Ctrl+c` and interpret it as a `close_all` command.